Champagne Louis Roederer - Collection 246 Brut avec étui

 About the wine:

-It has elegant, refined aromas of pear, apple blossom, grapefruit and chalk.
-It is silky, fresh and beautifully balanced on the palate, with very soft bubbles.
-Based on the 2021 vintage, with reserve wine from a perpetual reserve created in 2012, as well as reserve wines kept in oak barrels since 2012, 2013, 2014, 2015, 2016 and 2017.
-Drink now.
+It offers elegant and refined aromas of pear, apple blossom, grapefruit, and chalk.
+On the palate, it is silky, fresh, and beautifully balanced, with very soft bubbles.
+Based on the 2021 vintage, with reserve wine from a perpetual reserve created in 2012, as well as reserve wines aged in oak barrels from 2012, 2013, 2014, 2015, 2016, and 2017.
+Ready to drink now.

 1JOUR1VIN PRICE